mongodb/mongodbatlas-cloudformation-resources/cdk/l3-cdk-resources/atlas-private-endpoint/README.md

 # @mongodbatlas-awscdk/atlas-basic-private-endpoint
+## This package is now deprecated and will no longer receive new features.
+Use [awscdk-resource-mongodbatlas](https://constructs.dev/packages/awscdk-resources-mongodbatlas) instead.
 The official [MongoDB Atlas](https://www.mongodb.com/) AWS CDK resource for Node.js.

 > This construct uses MongoDB [Level 1 construct](https://constructs.dev/search?q=&offset=0&tags=mongodb-published) and data structures for the [AWS CloudFormation Registry] Level 3 type.